Levliv/production/README.md

-This a repository for the production pructise conducted during the Fall semestr.
+This repository is for research work within the framework of the final qualifying work in the 2023/2024 academic year.